densuke5G/densuke5G/README.md

 ### 💪 I made a portfolio !
 #### ⛺ [徒歩キャン](https://kachicamp.com)
-* review-site, for campground in Japan
+* Review-site, for campground in Japan
-* It works MON-FRI, 9:00~20:00 JPN
+* Server works in MON-FRI, 9:00~20:00 JPN
-* Coding by Ruby on rails, html, css
+* Coding by Ruby on rails🛤️, html, css, javascript